Kwasniok/python-nerte/README.md

 ```

 ## Demo
-Use the following script to execute the demo script.
+Use the following script to execute any of the demo scripts.
 The results can be found in the directory `images`.
 ```
 #! /usr/bin/bash